The revolt of my two cats has taken a turn for the best for them and for me. For the background story see:

 But oddly in the evening their little inner clocks made them want the dry food at 8 PM!
 So when this happened I gave them some wet food in case they were really hungry. ( I am after all a cat mommy and therefore a sucker!
 LOL.)
 It turns out they wanted the dry food an hour earlier. and would sniff at the wet food or nibble a little and walk off while literally shaking their heads.

 So the wet food would get thrown out or not eaten until it had been sitting out too long.
 That bothered me a lot because I hate wasting food, whether human or feline!
 So I began to gradually delay the dry food to 9 PM from their requests at 8 PM.

 The two ganged up on me.
 One sat and stared at me or meowed pitifully and harshly persistently.
 If I walked into the kitchen or near the door with the dry food they both would get very excited and almost dance for joy, thinking I was going to give them the one thing they desired most…the dry food!
 Finally I realized how badly they wanted the the dry food at 8 PM!

 Tonight changed things

-So the other night as I walked into the kitchen Norie was sitting by the food mat where the bowls were.
-She took her paw and swiped at an empty treat ball; leaving it spinning around with its empty, hollow sound.
+So the other night as I walked into the kitchen Norie was sitting by a small plastic food ball I used to help slow their eating and provide some hunting instinct stimulation.
+She set the ball spinning around with its empty, hollow sound.
 She then looked up at me briefly staring at me and uttered a silent meow.
 (See end of video above for silent meow in response to my question.)
-If you have never seen one, the cat moves its jaws as if it is meowing but no sound comes out.
-I read in a humorous book about cats by a cat that they do this to express emotions so deep that they can’t express them with sounds.
+If you have never seen one, the cat moves its mouth as if it is meowing but no sound comes out.
+I read in a humorous book about cats, “by a cat,” that they do this to express emotions so deep that they can’t express them with sounds.

 I started to think.